hafiizhekom/daunesia-cnn/README.md

 |---------|---------|---------|
 | ![leafnet](./confusion_matrix/leafnet.png) | ![custom1](./confusion_matrix/custom1.png) | ![custom2](./confusion_matrix/custom2.png) |

-Setiap gambar menampilkan confusion matrix dan nilai akurasi akhir dari model terkait.
+Each image shows the confusion matrix and the final accuracy value of the corresponding model.

-## Implementasi API
+## API Implementation

-Implementasi API untuk proyek ini tersedia di [https://github.com/hafiizhekom/daunesia-api](https://github.com/hafiizhekom/daunesia-api).
+The API implementation for this project is available at [https://github.com/hafiizhekom/daunesia-api](https://github.com/hafiizhekom/daunesia-api).

 ---